DataVisHub/gojs-course/lessons/lesson-07-tooltips.md

 };
 ```
 We set its value to 100 milliseconds so that the tooltip appears almost immediately after we hover over a node.
-That's it, now let's go back to the browser and verify that the tooltip appears faster than before.
+That's it.
+Now let's go back to the browser and verify that the tooltip appears faster than before.

-GoJS takes care of positioning the tooltip for us, but it's possible to position the tooltip relatively to the objects it's being displayed for.
-More information about the positioning of the tooltips is available [here](https://gojs.net/latest/intro/toolTips.html#Positioning).
+GoJS takes care of positioning the tooltip for us, but it's possible to position a tooltip relative to the object(s) it's being displayed for.
+More information about the positioning of tooltips is available [here](https://gojs.net/latest/intro/toolTips.html#Positioning).

-Now, let's move to the next section, in which we'll cover a slightly advanced solution in terms of tooltips.
+Now let's move to the next section, in which we'll cover a slightly advanced solution for tooltips.

 ## Custom HTML tooltips
 In this section, we'll have a look at custom HTML tooltips that we can use in place of native ones.
 GoJS allows us to assign a `go.HTMLInfo` object to the `tooltip` property.